russellsteadman/dynamo-locx/README.md

 #### geohashIndexName: string = "geohash-index"

 The name of the index to be created against the geohash.
 Only used for creating new tables.

+## Table Setup

+The library requires a table with a [hash/range primary key pair][hashrange].
+The hash key is a number, and the range key is a string.
+The hash key is specified by the `hashKeyAttributeName` configuration option, and the range key is specified by the `rangeKeyAttributeName` configuration option.

+The library also requires a [local secondary index][lsi] with the same hash key and a different range key.
+This index range key is a number, and it is specified by the `geohashAttributeName` configuration option.
+The name of the index is specified by the `geohashIndexName` configuration option.
+This index must project at least the hash key, range key, geohash, and GeoJSON attributes.

+### Summary of table setup

+- Primary hash key: `hashKeyAttributeName`, default `hashKey` (number)
+- Primary range key: `rangeKeyAttributeName`, default `rangeKey` (string)
+- Local secondary index hash key: same as primary hash key
+- Local secondary index range key: `geohashAttributeName`, default `geohash` (number)
+- Local secondary index name: `geohashIndexName`, default `geohash-index`
+- Local secondary index projection: `ALL` (or at least `hashKeyAttributeName`, `rangeKeyAttributeName`, `geohashAttributeName`, and `geoJsonAttributeName`)

 ## Example